The Catechism of the Catholic Church has the following to say about the virtue of hope:

 I don’t think you will blame me when I tell you that more than once the words of Absolution stuck in my throat, and the tears splashed down on the patient suffering faces of my poor boys as I leaned down to anoint them.
 One young soldier seized my two hands and covered them with kisses; another looked up and said: ‘Oh !
 Father I can die happy now, sure I’m not afraid of death or anything else since I have seen you.’
 Don’t you think, dear father, that the little sacrifice made in coming out here has already been more than repaid, and if you have suffered a little anxiety on my account, you have at least the consolation of knowing that I have, through God’s goodness, been able to comfort many a poor fellow and perhaps to open the gates of Heaven for them.

-But Fr Doyle also had great hope in his own safety and protection.
+But Fr Doyle also had great hope for his own safety and protection.
 Despite his own very natural fears, he trusted in God’s loving providence over all things.
-He wrote the following to his father while he was carrying the Blessed Sacrament in a pyx in his pocket.
+He wrote the following to his father while he was carrying the Blessed Sacrament in a pyx around his neck.

 Sometimes God seems to leave me to my weakness and I tremble with fear.
 At other times I have so much trust and confidence in His loving protection that I could almost sit down on a bursting shell feeling I could come to no harm.
 You would laugh, or perhaps cry, if you saw me at this moment sitting on a pile of bricks and rubbish.
 Shells are bursting some little distance away on three sides and occasionally a piece comes down with an unpleasantly close thud.
 But what does it matter?
 Jesus is resting on my heart, and whenever I like I can fold my arms over Him and press Him to that heart which, as He knows, beats with love of Him.

-Fr Doyle’s hope in the face of such death and destruction is all the more remarkable when one considers that he was caught up in a fire while he was a student and had a nervous breakdown as a result.
+Fr Doyle’s hope in the face of such death and destruction is all the more remarkable when one considers that he was caught up in a fire while he was a student and had what is described as a “nervous breakdown” as a result.
 His transformation was so complete that two decades later he was a rock of strength, courage and hope, and that tough men flocked to him to be strengthened.
+His entire life story is one hope that badly needs to be heard in a culture that slips all too easily into despair.